Pest control tips for getting rid of ants and where do ants go in the winter

 This causes them to widen their search for food, as winter has caused much of the abundance of food outdoors to disappear.
 This makes your home a prime target for ants.
 Ants begin their search for new food and water sources by sending out scout ants.

-If you see a single ant creeping throughout your home, it’s a good idea to kill it as they could be a scout ant that could attract hundreds more.
-Ants work together as a cohesive colony and these initial scout ants pave the way and establish pheromone trails the rest of the worker ants can follow.
+If you see a single ant creeping throughout your home, it’s a good idea to kill it.
+This could be a scout ant that could attract hundreds more.
+Ants work together as a cohesive colony.
+Scout ants pave the way and establish pheromone trails the rest of the worker ants can follow.

 This means that if you leave your home open to ant invasions, one can quickly turn into many.